-As early as 2020, commuters could be able to fly from their homes to the supermarket by vertically taking off and avoiding congestion by driving flying cars, either in the front seat of their own vehicle or by riding the high life in taxis.
+As early as 2020, commuters could be able to fly from their homes to the supermarket by driving flying cars, either in the front seat of their own vehicle or by riding the high life in taxis.

 The electric vertical take-off and landing (EVTOL) concept, first mooted in the US by space agency Nasa in 2001, has now caught on and there’s a race among numerous large and small businesses to get the first road-worthy vehicle in the sky.

 Here’s a list of the companies working on bringing flying cars to a driveway near you.

 Bell Helicopter, a Texas company founded in 1935, is working on an “air taxi” concept that would use Uber’s planned aerial service.

 Known as the Bell Nexus, the hybrid-electric vehicle is designed with six tilting ducted fans to take-off and land vertically from a rooftop or launchpad.

 Unveiling the idea at the CES 2019 consumer tech conference in Las Vegas this week, Bell president and CEO Mitch Snyder said: “As space at the ground level becomes limited, we must solve transportation challenges in the vertical dimension – and that’s where Bell’s on-demand mobility vision takes hold.

 “The industry has anticipated the reveal of our air taxi for some time, so Bell is very proud of this moment.